Home / Blog / The Top 7 Greatest Racehorses in History

 Horse racing has been around for quite some time.
 The first modern horse race took place in 1776 in England, known as the St. Leger race.

-Since its beginnings in the 18th century, people from across the world gather each year to attend various horse races.
-Although there are thousands of horses that compete in these races each year, there are only a few that stand out to be defined as “history makers.”
+Since its beginnings in the 18th century, people worldwide gather each year to attend various horse races.
+Although thousands of horses compete in these races each year, only a few stand out to be defined as “history makers.”

 Based on their achievements, records, and industry legacy, we’ve compiled a list of the top 7 greatest racehorses of all time.